DigiBP/digibp-archetype-camunda-boot/README.md

 > Note: How to build and run a Spring Boot application in Eclipse: (1) In Eclipse Project Explorer, right click the project name > select `Run As` > `Maven Build...` (2) In the goals, enter: `spring-boot:run`

 ### Creating a Project in IntelliJ
-> Note: There is an [issue](https://issues.apache.org/jira/browse/ARCHETYPE-519) with the `maven-archetype-plugin` version `3.0.0` which affects the current version of IntelliJ.
-Please [creating a project in maven](#creating-a-project-in-maven).
 - Create new project `File > New > Project`
 - Click Maven on the left hand side of the new project dialog
 - Check `Create from archetype`